Passing Clear Liquid From the Bowel: 7 causes, Gastroenterologist Explains.

 - The amount of clear liquid that passes from the bowel.

-- The presence of other symptoms such as cramps, rectal pain, blood in the stool.
+- The presence of other symptoms, such as cramps, rectal pain, and blood in the stool.

 - The presence of systemic symptoms such as fever, weight loss, and anorexia.

-Dysentery is the passage of blood and/or mucus in your stool. passing clear liquid from the bowel may indicate mucus-only stool.
+Dysentery is the passage of blood and/or mucus in your stool.
+For example, passing clear liquid from the bowel may indicate mucus-only stool.

 Dysentery is a severe form of inflammation of your colon.
-Dysentery is caused by 2 main organisms:
+2 main organisms cause dysentery:

 - Entamoeba Histolytica (amoebic dysentery).